fire-h0und/the-keyboard-design-checklist/README.md

 A good design uses the tactile feedback to it's best adavtage.

 The original complicated (SCKM) **Alps** switches have the highest tactile reputation among all currently available options.
-The **Matias** and OPC (from **Tai Hao**) come close in second then the whole variety of more or less expensive and/or viable MX clones and lookalikes (**Kailh** BOX coes to mind).
+The **Matias** and OPC (from **Tai Hao**) come close in second then the whole variety of more or less expensive and/or viable MX clones and lookalikes (**Kailh** BOX comes to mind).

 Sadly, the most tactile (and satisfying to the user) switches are the most annoying "loud" or "clicky" ones - just like operating a clicky ball pen - what's soothing and satisfying to the operator more often than not annoys and rustles the nearby surrounding bystanders.

-For the time there were even mechanical devices that would serve to validate the keybpres by a loud bump inside a volumiouns case.
+For the time there were even mechanical devices that would serve to validate the key press by a loud "bump" inside a volumiouns case.

-Luckily these days are in the past and all readlily available switches come in dampened tectile or even linear (smooth travel) silenced variety.
+Luckily these days are gone by and all readily available switches come in dampened tectile or even linear (smooth travel) silenced variety.
+Bedrom chat warriros rejoice!

-It is worth to note that past the **topre** membrane, **IBM**'s buckling spring and the **Cherry** clickjacket tactile clicky MX switch all other swithces "fake" the activation event with a secondary element or device acting as tactile event generator.
-Some solutions are so off one can make the switch close before the tactile event takes place, or opposite, make the tactile event happen before the switch closes.
-Worst case is to even have both happen on the same unit.
+It is worth to note that past the **topre** membrane, **IBM**'s buckling spring and the **Cherry** click-jacket tactile clicky MX switch all other swithce types "fake" the activation event with a secondary element or device acting as tactile event generator.
+Some solutions are so off one can make the switch close before the tactile event takes place, or oposite, make the tactile event happen before the switch closes.
+Worst case is to have both happen on the same unit.

 Other notable feedback mecahnisms are the illuminating ones:
 * Status LEDs